 The Davis Science Lab is a bright, fun room with teal walls and colorful robots, plants, a fish tank, beakers, and lots of science supplies.
 All students study science in their classroom with their teacher, and the Science Lab provides additional exploration and teaching support.
 In particular, there are some experiments and activities that are too messy for the regular classroom, or require too much set-up or clean-up that are perfect for a Science Lab!
 Davis’ amazing Science Coordinator, Mrs. Isaacs, collaborates with teachers to provide curriculum-enhancing experiences aligned with grade level standards.
 She strives to make science fun and accessible for all children.

-In the older grades they have studied earth formations with big trays of dirt, clay, and sand, learning how wind and water erodes.
-They have measured and compared the pH of different sources of water to determine the survivability of different types of water sources.
-They have learned the physics behind the red color of fish living deep in the kelp forest.
-And they have studied sound, soil, pulleys, density, adaptations, craters, and performed plant dissections.
+In the older grades they study earth formations with big trays of dirt, clay, and sand, learning how wind and water erodes.
+They measure and compare the pH of different sources of water to determine the survivability of different types of water sources.
+They learn the physics behind the red color of fish living deep in the kelp forest.
+And they study sound, soil, pulleys, density, adaptations, craters, and performed plant dissections.

 Mrs. Isaacs works to extend science enrichment experiences beyond the walls of the Science Lab as well.
 She coordinates a LEGO robotics program for students in grades 1-5 and offers augmented reality sandbox activities to all grade levels!